Open to senior operations & Chief of Staff roles

 Build systems people don’t have to remember.

 Asking someone to hold a complicated process in their head, day after day, is setting them up to fail.
 I automate the manual work so the system carries what doesn’t require judgment.
-At Receptive, that meant alerts and workflow automation to reduce missed handoffs and accelerate onboarding.

 3. 03